antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ------

 ![](_static/images/R2d2_logo.png)**What did you observe about the gene expression of AXIN2 and MYC?
-When you think about biological processes, why would this be?
-(Axin 2**
+When you think about biological processes, why would this be?  **

 ______